stefanzweifel/js-swiss-cantons/README.md

-# js-swiss-cantons
+# 🇨🇭 js-swiss-cantons

-Find a Swiss canton by it's abbreviation or name
+Find Swiss canton by it's abbreviation or name.
+(This is a port of [php-swiss-cantons](https://github.com/stefanzweifel/php-swiss-cantons))

 ## Getting Started